-The person who is transitioning in new software is the bridge.
+The person who is transitioning to new software is the bridge.
 Quite figuratively.

 Let’s pretend you’re that person.

 You’re the bridge between the old software and the new software.
 You are responsible for owning the transition, which means you take the good with the bad.
 There are bound to be some hiccups along the way which will only test your leadership skills further.
-I’m here to remind you on-boarding a new software means you are the change agent throughout the entire process – and it’s possible with the right mindset and framework to get you there.
+I’m here to remind you that onboarding a new software means you are the change agent throughout the entire process — and it’s possible to get you there, with the right mindset and framework.

-This means bringing a diverse team together who see the value and can ‘speak’ the language of technology.
-This could be anyone from career services, to campus recreation, to residence life – and if you don’t know who should be part of your team pushing a new software forward, it’s best to do the legwork and find out.
+This means bringing a diverse team together who see the value and can speak the language.
+This could be anyone from career services, to campus recreation, to residence life — and if you don’t know who should be part of your team pushing a new software forward, it’s best to do the legwork and find out.